SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: Prox-SpiderBoost for Constrained Optimization under Non-Euclidean Geometry

-Prox-SpiderBoost proposed in the previous subsection adopts the proximal mapping that solves an unconstrained subproblem under the $\ell_2$ Euclidean distance (see the definition of the proximal mapping).
+Prox-SpiderBoost proposed in \Cref{sec_proximal} adopts the proximal mapping that solves an unconstrained subproblem under the $\ell_2$ Euclidean distance.
 Such a mapping can be further generalized to solve constrained composite optimization under a non-Euclidean geometry.